This post is from our User Experience (UX) Checklist Series:

 - Avoid using color as the only way to convey information

-- Make sure your page can be navigated with a keyboard, or without using a mouse
+- Enable navigation with only a keyboard / without using a mouse

-- All clickable items should be large and easily clicked.
-(44×44 px is a good benchmark)
+- Make clickable items large enough (44×44 px is a good benchmark)

 - Add captions and transcripts for audio and video

 Ensure the path to act is extremely clear

 Make sure your CTAs are large with enough white space and visual contrast around them so that they stand out on the page.
 Relevant icons can also help draw attention to your CTAs.

 Consider adding secondary paths to act for visitors in different stages (research, evaluation, etc.), but don’t forget about your visual hierarchy.
 Secondary paths to act should look secondary.